oracle/rwloadsim/rwl/doc/WORKING.md

 As the same database credentials are likely to be used for many different cases, let us first create a file that contains just a database credential.
-You can execute the testuser.sql file (not shown here) from sqlplus logged in as a DBA, which will create a user named "rwltest".
+You can modify and execute the testuser.sql file (not shown here) from sqlplus logged in as a DBA, which will create a user named "rwltest".
 Assume this is done, you can then declare a database in rwloadsim using:
 ```